 Data management underpins the success of ESG initiatives.
 Accurate, reliable data is critical for:

-• Ensuring compliance: Meeting legal obligations, such as the EU Taxonomy or SEC climate disclosure rules.
+- Ensuring compliance: Meeting legal obligations, such as the EU Taxonomy or Securities and Exchange Commission (SEC) climate disclosure rules.

 However, managing ESG data comes with challenges, including data silos, security vulnerabilities, and inconsistencies across reporting frameworks.